combineNormalize.Rd

 Method to choose top variable features.
 Options: vst, mean.var.plot, dispersion.
 (Default: 'vst')

 If dataset is larger than ~40k filtered cells, set to TRUE.
 If TRUE, only variable genes will be available for downstream analysis.
+If dataset is larger than the number of cells set in "Conserve Memory Max Cell Limit" "Only Variable Genes" is automatically set to TRUE.
 (Default: FALSE)

 If TRUE, draw UMAP plot.
 (Default: TRUE)